Morocco Details

 -

-Health Policy: If alcohol is available on this tour, we kindly ask that you enjoy it mindfully and in moderation.
+If alcohol is available on this tour, we kindly ask that you enjoy it mindfully and in moderation.
 Please note that smoking and drug use are not permitted.

 There is no alcohol allowed in many restaurants and most public places in Marrakesh or Fes medinas due to cultural/religious laws.